Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Tributaries of the retromandibular vein: the superficial temporal vein and maxillary vein join together just inferior to the level of the ear lobe within the parotid gland, and superficial structures in the side of the head and the parotid gland.

-- Auriculotemporal nerve: this branch of V3 carries somatic sensory innervation to the parotid gland, in addition to preganglionic parasympathetic fibers running to the otic ganglion from the glossopharyngeal nerve and postganglionic parasympathetic fibers associated with V3 that run from the otic ganglion to the gland.
+- Auriculotemporal nerve: this branch of CN V3 carries somatic sensory innervation to the parotid gland, in addition to preganglionic parasympathetic fibers running to the otic ganglion from the glossopharyngeal nerve and postganglionic parasympathetic fibers associated with CN V3 that run from the otic ganglion to the gland.

 Innervation of the Face